json-schema-org/community/programs/mentoring/gsoc/CONTRIBUTOR-GUIDANCE.md

 We will select the best proposals based on the following criteria:
 (The quantity of students depends on the number of JSON Schema projects accepted in GSoC)

 - The quality of the proposal and its priority for JSON Schema Project.
+This include the qualification task/tasks.
 - Engagement of the student with the community and potential mentors.
 - Contributions by the student to the JSON Schema Project & Community.
 - Contributing to other Open Source Projects is a plus.